When Should You Bring Your Succulents Inside?

 When placed in a window with direct sunlight, your plants may fade, and the colors will be washed out when brought inside to bright light areas.

-Watering Succulents Indoors
+Watering Guidelines for Indoor Succulents

 If too much moisture is given, leaves may turn yellow or fall off when succulents are brought indoors.

-Indoor Temperature Requirements
+Managing Indoor Temperature for Succulents

-When Can Succulents Go Outside?
+When Can Succulents Go Outside

 Remember when bringing succulents back outside to acclimate them gradually with warmer temperatures.